I enjoy travel with my wife and two children.

 With an aggressive, but calm, level-headed style, Martin strives to avoid bluster and acrimony in favor of professionalism and practical approaches to disputes and negotiations.
 Always candid, Martin discusses the realities of litigation with his clients and helps each client identify the right balance for them between a principled and resolute approach and a cost-effective approach, all while minimizing the impact on day-to-day operations and the bottom line.

-Martin also has been recognized as a 2022 Mid-South Super Lawyer by Mid-South Super Lawyers Magazine in the area of employment and labor law.
+Martin also has been recognized as a 2022 and 2023 Mid-South Super Lawyer by Mid-South Super Lawyers Magazine in the area of employment and labor law.
 He was previously recognized in 2014, 2015, 2016, and 2017 as a Rising Star in the area of employment and labor law.
 He is AV® PreeminentTM Peer Review Rated by Martindale-Hubbell.